Lindydancer/e2ansi/README.md

   sometimes it would be shorter to simple, say, add underline, and without touching the other properties.
-* Security issues: Don't allow file local variables, or anything else, allow arbitrary elisp code to be evecuted when a file is viewed.
+* Security issues: Don't allow file local variables, or anything else, allow arbitrary elisp code to be executed when a file is viewed.
 * Use floating point numbers when scoring, rather than scaling down.
 * Promote some of the "list" commands from the "test" package.
-* In `e2ansi-markup-to-buffer` move point rather than keeping track of the position using variables, this would simplify the code.
+* In `e2ansi-print-buffer` move point rather than keeping track of the position using variables, this would simplify the code.
+* Inhibit rendering ANSI sequences when running `less` on a file already containing ANSI sequences.
+* Add `--force` to force e2ansi to render a file using ANSI sequences, even when such sequences are found in the file.

+## To Mark

+Thanks for writing `less`!

 ---